 If not, you should… because if you have a low conversion rate you should be considering conversion rate optimisation.
 In many cases conversion rates can be increased with some quick, easy and inexpensive changes.
 Read on to find out how.

-THE SOLUTION TO LOW CONVERSION RATES
+CONVERSION RATE OPTIMISATION: THE SOLUTION TO LOW CONVERSION RATES

-Fortunately improving conversion rates is fairly straightforward whether it requires better targeted keywords/search terms or whether it requires a better user experience on mobile devices, clearer landing pages and product pages, or an easier checkout page.
+Fortunately improving conversion rates is fairly straightforward whether it requires better targeted keywords/search terms or whether it requires a better user experience on mobile devices, clearer landing pages and product pages, or an easier checkout process.

-When it comes to improving the user experience it will almost certainly require some testing of alternative page layouts, different calls-to-action etc but targeting the right keywords and creating a better user experience will increase sales.
+When it comes to improving the user experience it will almost certainly require some testing of alternative page layouts, different calls-to-action etc. but targeting the right keywords and creating a better user experience will increase sales.

-targeting the right keywords and creating a better user experience will increase sales
+Targeting the right keywords and creating a better user experience will increase sales

-CRO BASICS– Know Your Data
+CONVERSION RATE BASICS – Know Your Data

 Start with an analysis of your data on one or two pages that you expect to be converting visitors.
 Is the user behaviour what you would expect?
 Try and get a feel for your average conversion rate across the website.
 What is the Bounce Rate (or Engagement Rate) like, how long do website visitors spend on the page and which pages (if any) do they look at next?
 Is the website copy appealing and is the page mobile friendly?